Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 ##Explain what software engineering is and discuss its importance in the technology industry?
  - Software Engineering is an application of principles to the design,development,testing,deployment and maintainace of software.
 Importance of software engineering include;
- - efficiency - helps in optimizing developer workflow and maintaining high quality standard.
+ - efficiency - helps in  high quality standard.
  - scalability - ensures the system can handle increased load without it's perfomace being affected.
  - reliability - ensures software structured methodologies to design and develop software is bug free and reliable.
  - security - protect software from cyber threats by implementing practice such as authentication and encription to secure users details.